-- NMEA0183 NMEA devices set to 4800 Baud (default setting) - FF525 (or FF520) 50/200kHz BLACK BOX FISH FINDER refer to Fish Finder Owner's Manual - C-Com C-Weather refer to Section 15 - Radar SI-TEX optional Radar refer to Radar Owner's Manual - AIS 38400 AIS Receiver, refer to Section 14 - MOBILARM Mobil-arm receiver, refer to Section 16 - · Disabled allow the port to be disabled.
+- NMEA-0183 NMEA devices set to 4800 Baud (default setting) - FF525 50/200kHz Black Box Fish Finder refer to Fish Finder Owner's Manual - C-COM C-Weather refer to Section 15 - Radar SI-TEX optional Radar refer to Radar Owner's Manual - AIS 38400 AIS Receiver, refer to Section 14 - MOBILARM Mobil-arm receiver, refer to Section 16 - · Disabled allows the port to be disabled.

 When a Port is configured, both the Input and Output have the same setting.
 Port1 is set to Radar, both the Input and Output wires are set to SI-TEX proprietary Radar sentences.
 This means other devices should not be connected to the Input or Output wires.